Dipanwit Dashmohapatra: Early life

 Dipanwit was born in Soro in Balasore district of Odisha to Jyotsna & Jeetendra Dashmohapatra.
 He did his schooling from Ramakrishna Sikhshya Niketana and S.N.
 High School of Soro.
 Later, his higher secondary from Upendranath College.
 He completed his degree in Electrical Engineering from ITER, Siksha 'O' Anusandhan, Bhubaneswar.

 Career

 Dipanwit started acting in plays from his college days.
 He has worked with many prominent theatre groups like Toneelstuk and Uttar Purush Theatre Group.
-He is an active member of JEEVAN REKHA THEATRE GROUP of Bhubaneswar.
+He is an active member of Jeevan Rekha Theatre Group of Bhubaneswar.

+His cinematic journey began with his feature film debut in 2017 in the critically acclaimed Odia film "Khyanikaa - The Lost Idea" which was selected in the Indian Panorama section of 48th International Film Festival of India (IFFI), Goa.
+He played the character of Postman in this film produced by Swastik Arthouse and directed by acclaimed filmmaker and National Awardee Amartya Bhattacharyya who first saw his potential during the auditions for Khyanikaa held in the same college where Dipanwit was studying at that time.
+He was one of the delegates who represented the film at the prestigious festival in Goa.

-He was introduced in industry by actor Samaresh Routray's production house OdiaOne.
-He initially acted in several Music videos and Web series, the most popular being RABANA PODI and then forayed into Art and Feature films.
+With Samaresh Routray's production house OdiaOne he acted in several Music videos and Web series, the most popular being Rabana Podi by S3 Movies and then forayed into Art and Feature films.

-He came into major lime light with movie DAMaN in a supporting role alongside Babushaan.His first movie as lead Pratikshya has been selected for screening in Indian Panaroma section of IFFI 2022 and has won the Best Story Feature Film Award at the Washington DC South Asia Film Festival (DCSAFF) 2022.Anupam Kher has announced latter's Hindi remake in IFFI press conference.
+In 2021, Dipanwit played the innocent character of "Joe" in the much acclaimed and internationally awarded film - Adieu Godard which won 7 international awards including the Best Feature Film (Indian section) at the 27th Kolkata International Film Festival.
+The film was released in theaters in September 2022 and Dipanwit was very much appreciated for the nuances he brought to his character when people watched him on the big screen.
+He came into major limelight with movie DAMaN in a supporting role alongside Babushaan.
+His first movie as lead Pratikshya has been selected for screening in Indian Panorama section of IFFI 2022 and has won the Best Story Feature Film Award at the Washington DC South Asia Film Festival (DCSAFF) 2022.